toasobi-lab/ollama-webui-stack/README.md

 # Local AI Chat

+> **Note:** Running large language models (LLMs) locally, especially on laptops, can use significant CPU and memory resources, which may cause your device to get warm or run slower.
+Monitor your system temperature and resource usage, and consider stopping the service if your device becomes uncomfortable.
+For most users, running smaller models or using a dedicated server/cloud is recommended for heavy workloads.

 A local AI chat application that runs entirely on your machine using Docker Compose.
 This project uses [Open WebUI](https://github.com/open-webui/open-webui), a beautiful and feature-rich interface for Ollama, combined with local AI model deployment.

 ## 🚀 Features